angelmanzur/Room_for_dessert/README.md

 | rum | brandy | sherry wine | dark rum|
 | almond | marzipan | amaretto | toasted almonds |

-The model makes sense, however is is not perfect, for example, almond is also similar to ground almond, sliced almond and blanched almond, more cleaning is needed!
+The model makes sense; however, it is not perfect.
+For example, almond is also similar to ground almond, sliced almond and blanched almond - so more cleaning is needed!

 A different way of displaying the data is reducing the 50-dimension vectors into a 2 dimension vector using t-SNE and plotting the results.
 The plot below shows the top ten ingredients similar to pumpkin.